-Places of assembly are defined as those places where 75 people are more are gathered indoors or 200 or more people are gathered outdoors.
-The purposes of these gatherings may be for recreational, educational, political, religious or social purposes or to consume drinks or food, to await transportation or any other similar activity.
+Places of assembly are defined as those places where 75 people are gathered indoors or 200 or more people are gathered outdoors.
+The purposes of these gatherings may be for recreational, educational, political, religious, or social purposes, to consume drinks or food, to await transportation, or any other similar activity.

 Among the changes that have been announced: